RobinTruax/resolution/documentation.md

 The most important idea is that when you press `<space>` in Normal mode and wait, a UI listing all the possible next presses will appear.
 This is invaluable and will make it easy to learn the keybinds over time.

 This UI is the suggested way to learn `rsltn`'s leader keybinds, which appear in the following categories:
- - Top-level commands, which are common operations (e.g. jumping between buffers, opening a project, starting LaTeX compilation, etc.).
+ - Top-level commands, which are common operations (e.g. jumping between buffers, opening/creating/archiving a project, creating a file, starting LaTeX compilation, etc.).
 These commands have the form `<space>?`, where `?` is a single letter.
 Press `<space>` to browse them.
  - Search commands (for finding text in the document or project, searching an undo tree, or a million other search functionalities).
 These commands have the form `<space>s?`; press `<space>s` to browse them.
  - Option commands (for on-the-fly editing of options).
 These commands have the form `<space>o?`.
 Press `<space>o` to browse them.
- - File mangement commands (for creating, archiving, and editing projects, and creating files from default templates).
-These commands have the form `<space>f?`.
-Press `<space>f` to browse them.
  - Git or GitHub commands (for built-in Git functionality).
 These commands have the form `<space>g?`.
 Press `<space>g` to browse them.

 ### Other Keybinds